SocGholish Malware: Detection and Prevention Guide

 Post-infection analysis

 SocGholish mitigation strategies should not end after the infection has been removed.
-This is the best time to reflect on what led to the malware and how to prevent it for the future.
+This is the best time to reflect on what led to the malware and how to prevent it in the future.

 Protect your systems and data from SocGholish